 The biggest reason is my current home theater situation.
 It’s been said in a couple places (most notably here (lame-o registration required)) that to get the full Xbox 360 effect, you’ll need an HD-capable TV.
 I predict a lot of disappointed kids christmas morning when they hook up up their new 360 to their non-HDTV and Call of Duty 2, which was glorious to behold at the Xbox 360 kiosk (HDTV), looks like total trash.
 Sure, there will be a lot of people who will upgrade their TV to an HDTV to enjoy the graphical goodness of the 360, but right now I’m not ready to invest that kind of money.
 I certainly want to watch TV in High Definiton.
 I want to watch Monday Night Football and 24 in HD.
 I want to watch the Discovery channel in HD.
 I’m not ready to make that plunge just yet.
 So why buy a console that I can’t even enjoy to the fullest?
 Especially when I have a stack of games I haven’t finished yet?

 The second reason are the games.
 Forget for a second about backwards compatibility.
 How many Xbox games will actually be played on the 360?
 Halo 2?
 Sure.
 Anything else?
 Probably not.
 So let’s consider the 360 launch titles.
 I’ve had my chances to give the 360 a test drive a couple of times.
 The games look fabulous.
-Those Samsung monitors make Call of Duty look disgustingly good.
+Those Samsung monitors make Call of Duty look disgustingly good, I suggest to inform yourself about the top 10 gaming monitors right now so you get to have the best one.
 I just can’t get excited about the launch lineup.
 Kameo doesn’t do it for me.
 Neither does Perfect Dark.
 Project Gotham Racing looks slick but that’s about it.
 From the looks of it, EA’s offerings look to be craptacular.
 Let’s not even mention the sixty dollar price tag.

 I’m also getting a little tired of all the games Microsoft may (or may not) be playing.
 Toying with the supply to create artificial shortages doesn’t seem like the best strategy to me.
 Their 360 TV commercials are meaningless and lame.
 All the hype they’ll be pumping through MTV and Spike TV irritate me.
 Maybe I’m just bitter.